matyasselmeci/docs/docs/common/registration.md

 Project information is stored as YAML files in the `projects` directory of the [topology repository](https://github.com/opensciencegrid/topology/tree/master).
-To modify a VO's information or register a new VO, follow the instructions below:
+To modify a project's information or register a new project, follow the instructions below:

 1. Open the [topology repository](https://github.com/opensciencegrid/topology/tree/master/projects) in your browser.